 We are increasing production of products that have lower greenhouse gas emissions in response to both regulatory initiatives and anticipated market demand trends.
-For example, the newest diesel engine emission reduction program introduced in Europe, known as Stage V or Tier 5, is driving further engine emissions related product development.
-Our segments also offer products that use plug-in electric hybrid technology to save fuel, reduce emissions and reduce noise in residential areas.
+For example, the newest diesel engine emission reduction regulation introduced in China.
+These regulations are similar to EU Stage V or Tier 5 and are driving further engine emissions related product development.
+Terex also offers products that use plug-in electric hybrid technology to save fuel, reduce emissions and reduce noise.
 No additional management costs (\$0) incurred.